Akuli/jou/doc/perf.md

 ```

 Accessing the value of a NULL pointer is an example of **undefined behavior** (UB).
-The optimizer assumes that your program does not have UB,
+The optimizer naturally assumes that your program does not have anything that causes UB,
-and if your program does something that is UB,
-it could in principle do anything when it is ran with optimizations enabled.
+and as such if it does, it could in principle do anything when it is ran with optimizations enabled.
+Use at your own risk.

 Here are a few examples of things that are UB in Jou:
 - Accessing the value of a `NULL` pointer.